MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 isMatch('abacaxc', 'ab.*?c')
 ```

-And return the same result: `true`.
+And return the same result `true`.

 <a name="isObject"></a>